 Rabboisai, like Klal Yisroel on that very day, many millennia ago, we too are standing before the Reboinoisheloilum at a critical juncture in our nationhood.
-We can either retreat into our shell of Jewish isolationism, or we can come to terms with the reality that we are fated to coexist with others, Gentiles, members of all other faiths and creeds, who were also created by the Reboinoisheloilum.
-The details are not always easy – some people are our enemies, but many people are our friends.
+We can either retreat into our shell of Jewish isolationism, or we can come to terms with the reality that we are fated to coexist with others.
+Gentiles, members of all other faiths and creeds, were also created by the Reboinoisheloilum.
+The details are not always easy – some people indeed are our enemies, as we once again were bitterly reminded this week in the area of Chevroin.
+But most people are not our enemies.
 Yes, it is not always easy to protect our interests and identify who our friends are.
-But as long as they are willing to live side-by-side in peace with us, are willing to pay retail, or are hot shiksas, then they are okay by me.
+But as long as our Gentile neighbors are willing to live side-by-side in peace with us, are willing to pay retail, or are hot shiksas, then they are okay in the eyes of the Toirah, and they are ok by by me.

 Ah Gutten Shabbos You Minuval.